Lifeguard Training and Certification in Chautauqua County

 • Swim 20 yards using front crawl or breaststroke

-• Surface dive 7–10 feet for a 10-pound object
+• Surface dive 7–10 feet to retrieve a 10-pound object

-• Exit without a ladder or steps
+• Exit the water without a ladder or steps

 • Finish within 1 minute and 40 seconds